AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/index.md

 ## Admin UI SDK and Adobe Extensions

-[Extensions] (https://developer.adobe.com/app-builder/docs/guides/extensions/) are a new feature in Adobe App Builder that allows developers to integrate their applications with specific Adobe products in a more seamless and unified manner.

-In essence, extensions act as a bridge between Adobe products and the applications built using Adobe App Builder, ensuring that these applications can be easily integrated and extended within Adobe's ecosystem.
+Adobe App Builder supports [extensions](https://developer.adobe.com/app-builder/docs/guides/extensions/), which allow developers to integrate their applications with specific Adobe products, such as the Admin UI SDK.
+Extensions act as a bridge between Adobe products and the applications built using Adobe App Builder.
+As a result, these applications can be easily integrated and extended within Adobe's ecosystem.

-If you're [migrating] (https://developer.adobe.com/app-builder/docs/guides/extensions/extension_migration_guide/) an existing App Builder project that uses an `application` configuration in the `app.config.yaml` file to use an `extension` configuration, rest assured that this change will not cause any compatibility issues with your application and the Admin UI SDK.
-This switch is fully supported and will not affect your current application’s behavior.
+App Builder projects support `application` and `extension` configurations within the `app.config.yaml` file.
+The Admin UI SDK supports both of these types as well.
+The SDK is not affected if you [migrate](https://developer.adobe.com/app-builder/docs/guides/extensions/extension_migration_guide/) an existing App Builder project that uses an `application` configuration to use an `extension` configuration.